CBSR-Biobank/biobank/README.md

 1. [BioBank Feature Overview](docs/feature_overview.md): An overview of the features provided by BioBank.

-3. [Thick Client Installation](docs/client_installation.md): Information for installing the Biobank thick client.
+3. [Thick Client Installation](docs/client_installation.md): Information for installing the Biobank client desktop application.